yimikao/unix-cookbook/8-process-control.md

 **Two uses for fork:**
 1. Process want to duplicate itself e.g hand an operation to a child e.g network request handling
 2. Process intends to execute a different program.

+## vFork Function

+## exit Function

+`exit` is associated with **normal program termination**. \
+\
+a program can terminate normally in five ways:
+1. `return` from `main()
+2. calling `exit()`. it calls all regiustered **exit handlers** by calling `atexit` and closing all standard I/O streams.
+It is defined by ISO C and Because ISO C does not deal with file descriptors, multiple processes (parents and children), and job control, the definition of this function is incomplete for a UNIX system.
+3. calling `_exit` or `_Exit`.
+On UNIX, they are synonymoud and do not flush standard IO streams. `_exit` is called by `exit` and handles the UNIX system-specific details since its defined by POSIX.1
+4. `return` from start routine of last thread in process.
+The prcess exits with termination status of 0, not return value of thread.
+5. calling `pthread_exit` frm the last thread in process. exit status same as above.

+**Abnormal termination occurs in three forms:**
+1. calling `abort`.
+Its a special case of next form, as it generates the `SIGABRT` sugnal.
+2. process recieves certain signals. sig could be gened by process e.g abort, other process, or kernel (e.g zero division by process)
+3. last thread responds to **cancelllation request** from another.

+**Regardless of how process terminates, the same code in the kernel is eventually executed.
+The code closes all open descriptors for the process, releases the memory it was using etc** \
+\
+For all termination cases, the terminating process notifies parent how it did so, in any case, parent can get the termination status from `wait` or `waitpid`:
+1. For the exit functions, by passing an exit status as argument.
+2. For abnormal, kernel generates a termination status.

+Diff btw exit status(arg to exit or main return) and termination status is **exit stat is converted to term stat by kernel at `_exit` in `exit`** \
+\
+If parent teminates before child, `init` process inherits child (kernel changes parent ID to 1).
+In the other case, kernel keeps child info for when parent calls `wait` (unzombieing a child process.
+NOTE: init also calls wait for its created and inherited procs). \